-Ultimately the story of the present Nigerian government is more than that of a corrupt and clueless northern pretender who would be president at any cost to the well being of those who are not his people, as most Nigerians have discovered.
+Ultimately the story of the present Nigerian government is more than that of a clueless northern pretender who would be president at all costs to the well being of those who are not his people, as many Nigerians discover to their chagrin.

-Under Messrs Buhari and his police minion it will also become the story of a president who has no certificate and his police chief who may be too much of a donkey to read in English.
+Under Messrs Buhari and his police chief it will also become the story of a leader who has no certificate and his police chief who may be too much of a donkey to read in English.

 1.Text of the highly revealing ‘Transmission’ speech by the inspector general can be seen in a follow up report by Daily Post reporter: Police launches manhunt for reporter who posted IG Idris’ video of transmission speech.